MicrosoftDocs/azure-docs/articles/search/cognitive-search-tutorial-blob.md

 ### Set up Azure Blob service and load sample data

 The enrichment pipeline pulls from Azure data sources.
 Source data must originate from a supported data source type of an [Azure Search indexer](search-indexer-overview.md).
-Please note that Azure Table Storage is not supported for Cognitive Search.
+Please note that Azure Table Storage is not supported for cognitive search.
 For this exercise, we use blob storage to showcase multiple content types.

 1. [Download sample data](https://1drv.ms/f/s!As7Oy81M_gVPa-LCb5lC_3hbS-4).
 Sample data consists of a small file set of different types.